 As a member of the American Arbitration Association’s National Panel of Employment Arbitrators, Paul serves as an arbitrator on a wide variety of employment disputes.
 He has handled matters ranging from wage and hour class actions to claims of sexual harassment, pregnancy discrimination, breach of contract, breach of non-competition agreements and disability discrimination.
 In addition, he has served as mediator and arbitrator for a university’s joint labor-management committee on issues of employee classification.

 Paul has litigated dozens of discrimination, non-competition, overtime compensation, wage and hour, misclassification, contract and tort cases for employees as well as employers in federal and state courts.
 Other practice areas include contract, commercial and partnership disputes, claims under the Fair Housing Act and the Americans with Disabilities Act, as well as public accommodation claims.

-Among his public service activities, Paul serves on the Board of Editors of the Boston Bar Journal and served as Co-Chair of the Labor & Employment Section of the Boston Bar Association.
-He filed an amicus curiae brief in the landmark marriage equality case of Goodridge vs. Department of Public Health case, where he argued on behalf of a coalition of national civil rights organizations.
+Among his public service activities, Paul served on the Board of Editors of the Boston Bar Journal and as Co-Chair of the Labor & Employment Section of the Boston Bar Association.
+He filed an amicus curiae brief in the landmark marriage equality case of Goodridge v.
+Department of Public Health, where he argued on behalf of a coalition of national civil rights organizations.

-Paul is a 1983 magna cum laude graduate of Harvard College and a 1987 graduate of Yale Law School, where he served as a senior editor of the Yale Law Review.
+Paul is a magna cum laude graduate of Harvard College and a graduate of Yale Law School, where he served as a senior editor of the Yale Law Review.
 He served as a law clerk to the Honorable Pierre N. Leval in the U.S. District Court for the Southern District of New York.
 He also practiced in Washington, D.C., at the Lawyers’ Committee for Civil Rights Under Law and the NAACP Legal Defense and Educational Fund.